Featured Piano Score

 Come, O Thou Traveler Unknown (We Cannot Measure How You Heal)

 An easy, breezy piano hymn arrangement of the traditional Scottish tune Ye Banks and Braes.

-Most people don’t pay attention to the quiet, reflective filler music played in church.
-The hushed organ or piano works – ones I call “wallpaper music” – that even music geeks like me usually tune out since they’re as unobtrusive as the wall coverings.
-(Well, tasteful wall coverings…) So when a few years back an organist chose some wallpaper music for communion that caught my ear, I made a beeline for the organ after the service and found out the music was based on a hymn tune I’d never heard of: Candler.
+Most people don’t pay attention to the quiet filler music played in church.
+The hushed organ or piano works – ones I call “wallpaper music” – that even music geeks like me tune out since they’re as unobtrusive as wall coverings.
+So when some wallpaper music caught my ear one Sunday morning, I made a beeline for the organist after the service to discover the name of the hymn tune: Candler.

-Based on Genesis 32:24-32, the story of Jacob wrestling with God, Charles Wesley penned the text Come, O Thou Traveler Unknown and originally published it under the title Wrestling Jacob.
+Based on Genesis 32:24-32, the story of Jacob wrestling with God, Charles Wesley penned the text Come, O Thou Traveler Unknown and titled it Wrestling Jacob.
 Some scholars believe it’s one of Wesley’s greatest works but some also feel it’s unsuitable for public worship – which may account for its absence in many hymnals.

-In the late 1980’s it was John Bell’s hymn writing genius that resurrected Candler – more commonly known now as Ye Banks and Braes – in hymnals.
-The same way he took the ribald Scottish tune Kelvingrove and gave us The Summons (Will You Come and Follow Me), he took Candler (Ye Banks and Braes) and gave us We Cannot Measure How You Heal – a moving hymn of peace, healing, and hope.
+In the late 1980’s, John Bell’s hymn writing genius resurrected Candler – commonly known in hymnals now as Ye Banks and Braes.
+Just as he took the ribald Scottish tune Kelvingrove and gave us The Summons (Will You Come and Follow Me), he took Candler (Ye Banks and Braes) and gave us We Cannot Measure How You Heal – a moving hymn of peace, healing, and hope.